Enselic/sequencediagram.io/README.md

 Visual Studio Code
 ------------------

 First launch Google Chrome with `google-chrome --remote-debugging-port=9222`.
 Then open up the project in vscode with `code sequencediagram.io/`.
-Now you should be able to set breakpoints, launch, debug, etc (after `npm start` as per above).
+Now you should be able to set breakpoints, launch, debug, etc (after `npm start` as per above), after installing the `Debugger for Chrome` vscode extension.

 Technology
 ----------